Data-Driven Marketing: Making Better Decisions with Analytics

 Metrics that Businesses Must Track

-- Organic traffic
+- Organic

-- Paid traffic
+- Paid

-- Referral traffic
+- Referral

-- Direct traffic
+- Direct

 Web traffic may not always result in successful transactions.
+Conversion rate measures how often visitors take action such as:

-- Filling up forms
+- Filling forms

-- Downloading something
+- Downloading

-- Consulting the website
+- Consulting the site

-- Buying from the website
+- Buying

 CAC calculates the cost involved in acquiring customers.

-Customer lifetime value tells us how much profit companies make from each customer in the long run.
+CLV tells us how much profit companies make from each customer in the long run.

-Customer retention plays a key role in calculating CLV.
+❤️ Customer retention plays a key role in calculating CLV.

-- Demographics
+Demographics

 This way, businesses do not have to deliver the same marketing message to all audiences.
 They can conduct more precise marketing campaigns aimed at particular target groups.